mindscan-de/FutureSQR/README.md

 This particular python developer backend doesn't persist any of the data, and only provides in-memory-storage until service restart.
 The current state after about 26 weeks of working on it in my spare time, can be seen in the [Screenshot Gallery](Gallery/README.md)

-As for now speaking I currently in the process to develop some java code base to access git and implement a domain model and its logic for the code reviews.
-Such that a future java based web server can then use the core domain model to provide the content for the UI.
+As for now speaking I'm currently in the process to develop a java code base to access git and to implement a domain model and its logic for the code reviews.
+Such that a future java based web server can then use this core domain model to provide the content for the UI.

 ## Principles of Development